DEGIRO Account Types: Basic vs Custody

 Governance-focused shareholder Lending transfers voting rights during loan period Do not opt into lending

-Tax-sensitive cross-border EU investor Substitute payments may be taxed differently from dividends Verify local tax treatment before enabling lending
+Tax-sensitive cross-border EU investor Substitute Payments may be taxed differently from dividends Verify local tax treatment before enabling lending

 Which account type fits your situation